Valentina Tereshkova: Early life

-Soviet space program
+Soviet space programme

 Selection and training

-Tereshkova had not had any desire to go into space before being recruited, Rather, her experience at skydiving contributed to her selection as a cosmonaut.
-After the flight of Yuri Gagarin in 1961, Nikolai Kamanin, director of cosmonaut training, read in the American media that female pilots were training to be astronauts.
+Tereshkova had not expressed any particular desire to go into space before being recruited.
+Rather, her experience at skydiving contributed to her selection as a cosmonaut.
+After the flight of Yuri Gagarin in 1961, Nikolai Kamanin, director of cosmonaut training, read in the American media that female pilots were training to be astronauts as part of Mercury 13.
 In his diary, he wrote, "We cannot allow that the first woman in space will be American.
 This would be an insult to the patriotic feelings of Soviet women."
 Approval was granted to place five female cosmonauts in the next group, which would begin training in 1963.
 To increase the odds of sending a Soviet woman into space first, the women cosmonauts began their training before the men.
-The rules required that the potential cosmonaut be a parachutist under 30 years of age, less than 170 cm in height, no more than 70 kg in weight.
+The rules required that the potential cosmonaut be a parachutist under 30 years of age, less than 170 cm in height, and no more than 70 kg in weight.
 By January 1962, the All-Union Voluntary Society for Assistance to the Army, Air Force and Navy (DOSAAF) had selected 400 candidates for consideration.
 After the initial screening, 58 of those candidates met the requirements, which Kamanin reduced to 23.
 On 16 February 1962, Tereshkova was selected, along with four other candidates, to join the female cosmonaut corps.